altuntasfatih/exercism-elixir/README.md

-# Solution of elixir practices on exercism
+# Solution of exercism elixir practices
 [Exercism](https://exercism.io) is a platform which offers code practices and mentorship for everyone. <br/>
 I have followed elixir track and I have almost completed all practices for it. <br/>